 • Crippling arthritis.

-Blood doping is the practice of misusing certain techniques and substances to increase the red blood cells in the body.
-There are three widely known substances or methods used for blood doping, namely, Erythropoietin (EPO), synthetic oxygen carriers and blood transfusions*.
+Blood doping is the practice of misusing certain techniques and substances to artificially increase the number of red blood cells in the body.
+There are three widely known substances or methods used for blood doping:

 Physiological effects

-*With transfusions, there is an increased risk of infectious disease such as AIDS or hepatitis.
+*Additionally, blood transfusions carry an increased risk of infectious diseases such as AIDS or hepatitis.

 Stimulants